 The data analysis view extends the standard tool bar with taskgrouped data analysis functions including integration, calibration, reporting, annotation and signal comparison toolsets.
+Together with the navigation table they form a fast and powerful means for data review and reprocessing.
 The following key graphical operations are possible:

 - Single or multi-signal displays selectable when loading the chromatogram. - Overlays of chromatograms from different samples. - Subtraction of one chromatogram from another. - Graphical vertical and horizontal alignment of signals to help visual comparison. - Signal inversion or mirroring to help visual comparison. - Graphical zoom and scrolling functions. - Adjustment of display attributes including selection of tick marks, baselines, axes, retention times and compound names.
-The user can also select the font for the RT and com-
+The user can also select the font for the RT and compound labels, adjust the size and orientation of the display, select the display as overlaid or separated and select scaling factors.

-- pound labels, adjust the size and orientation of the display, select the display as overlaid or separated and select scaling factors. - The chromatogram display may include graphical overlays of instrument parameters depending on the capability of the configured instrument. - User defined annotations may be interactively added to the display, with the selection of font, size, text rotation and color.
+- The chromatogram display may include graphical overlays of instrument parameters depending on the capability of the configured instrument. - User defined annotations may be interactively added to the display, with the selection of font, size, text rotation and color.
 Once defined, the annotations may be graphically moved, edited or deleted. - Copy the display to the Windows clipboard in both metafile and bitmap format. - A Pick Mode function to display the values of individual data points in detector units. - Export of time/intensity digitized points to the Microsoft Windows clipboard. - Display of fraction results in graphics and table format